KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

-# Get a Jumpstart on Collaboration and Code Review in GitHub- PyLadies Remote
+# Get a Jumpstart on Collaboration and Code Review in GitHub- PyLadies Remote Talk

 ## Table of Contents